thelinuxpoint/thelinuxpoint/README.md

-# Hi
+# INTRO
-My name is Prakash Choudhary , and i have been learning I.T and CyberSecurity.
+My name is Prakash Choudhary, highly intrested in WEB based Projects ,IT and Machine Learning